5 Keys to Wearing Casual Suits

 Just as a white dress shirt is the most formal, a white pocket square can be too formal for a casual outfit.
 Opt for a patterned or colored square.
 And now’s the time to experiment with rougher fabrics like cotton and linen blend pocket squares.
 These might be a little too rugged with a silk tie and shirt but, perfect for your chilled-out looks.

-If you follow all of the above advice, your casual suit outfits will certainly get some dap from us.
+If you follow all of the above advice, your outfits will certainly get some dap from us.
 Are you missing the key piece to get these looks?
 Don’t worry, we’ve got you covered.

 Check out the casual suits from Black Lapel below.